 Harry Cheung, PR Whiz-kid Timur Tsoriev, and After a pause to weigh up the publicity potential, Yours Truly were whiling away the time on Timur, our PR guy, went into overdrive.
-He another trip, in a hotel somewhere in Southeast suggested taking some journalists along for the Asia, perhaps Singapore or Malaysia, I can't recall ride as this would give us and the expedition some great coverage worldwide.
-Of course, his idea went down a storm with us.
+He another trip, in a hotel somewhere in Southeast suggested taking some journalists along for the Asia, perhaps Singapore or Malaysia, I can't recall ride as this would give us and the expedition exactly where.
+The talk turned to our "skiers" when Harry suddenly suggested that we should go (in As Timur developed the idea he warned that if immediately taken by the idea and wanted to something...
+I wonder what it was... put the wheels (and wings) in motion. some great coverage worldwide.
+Of course, his idea went down a storm with us. a plane, not on skis) to the South Pole to we were taking journalists to the Antarctic we greet these courageous women with flowers would need PR accompaniment - watching me and champagne on New Year's Day.
+I was closely as he spoke.
+I guess he was driving at The Participants Eugene Kaspersky Kaspersky Lab

-The Participants